 It’s time for global actors - governments, businesses, financial institutions – to recommit to the SDG agenda and take urgent action to ensure that inclusive peacebuilding is at the heart of the climate solution, ensuring a safe and prosperous future for all.

-This blog was written with Trine Pertou Mach, Head of Economic Development for Peace, and Julia Karlysheva, Communications Manager.
+This blog was written by Jessica Hartog, Head of Natural Resource and Climate Change, Trine Pertou Mach, Head of Economic Development for Peace, and Julia Karlysheva, Communications Manager at International Alert.